CMS and Website Builders: What You Need to Know

 Disadvantages of Squarespace

-The primary issue with Squarespace is that, despite its drag-and-drop UI, it still requires technical knowledge to use correctly.
+The primary issue with Squarespace website is that, despite its drag-and-drop UI, it still requires technical knowledge to use correctly.
 As a platform targeted towards ‘the average user’, this doesn’t bode well for Squarespace.
 In some cases, users may even need to hire developers to help with challenging designs.

 Despite Squarespace’s collection of features, it offers a lack of marketing tools.
 This may not seem important at the time of development, but there’s no use in building a website without correctly positioning it to web users.
 Ensuring on-site SEO is optimized is essential for discovery, and with few options for this on Squarespace, you may encounter low organic traffic.

-Finally, using Squarespace can cost up to $54 per month.
+Finally, using Squarespace website can cost up to $54 per month.
 With a lack of advanced features and no option for extensive development, Squarespace doesn’t offer the value you’d find with other platforms such as WordPress.

-Building a website with WordPress means developing a fully customized site that perfectly suits your needs.
+Building a WordPress site means developing a fully customized site that perfectly suits your needs.
 It’s no secret that there is a learning curve to WordPress, but the results it yields are worth the effort, and there are many online resources available to help.
 It’s an excellent choice for businesses looking for functionality and upscaling potential.

-On the other hand, Squarespace does not have an extensive roster of complex features and core design opportunities.
+On the other hand, Squarespace websites do not have an extensive roster of complex features and core design opportunities.
 However, its simple drag-and-drop UI makes it a superb choice for basic web development and beginners.
 Overall, Squarespace is a powerful development contender, but the far-reaching features of WordPress give it a clear edge.

 Hiring a WordPress Developer